Questions & Answers

-How will the Dairy Plan achieve its objectives ?
+How will the Dairy Plan achieve its objective?

 - We will reform industry structures to create a more cohesive dairy industry and strengthen our influence with key stakeholders.